Pages

 One Step at a Time

 So ONDC is taking a step-by-step approach.
 With the help of endorsement from the Government, particularly by the Commerce Minister and DPIIT, leading banks and financial institutions chipped in the necessary capital to establish a not-for-profit company with the necessary flexibility and agility to respond to the fast-changing requirements of digital commerce; that with a global-first solution architecture.
 FIDE Foundation with Nandan Nilekani, Pramod Varma and Sujith Nair as founders gave the foundational protocols and continued guidance.
-A powerful Advisory Council and a Board with appropriate participation of government, investors and independent members provided strategic direction and ensured unblemished governance.
+A powerful Advisory Council and a Board with appropriate participation of government, investors and independent members provide strategic direction and ensured unblemished governance.

 Being a network, there is no central platform to be established by ONDC.
 The network would succeed only if we can create a vibrant ecosystem.
 It is a classical chicken-and-egg dilemma.
 Unless there is wide participation of merchants and service providers, it is not exciting for the customers; and unless there is a wide customer base on the network, there is no incentive for the sellers to come aboard